 If you start thinking about who processes data of individuals, you start seeing the tip of the iceberg.
 The definition of processing is crystal clear and that indicates how the GDPR involves ALL activities regarding personal data.
 This also includes capturing, scanning and processing the personal data which hard copy documents contain and even the simple fact of “having” personal data (or we wouldn’t store or process them) or “having access to them”.

-The GDPR’s definition of personal data leaves little room for interpretation too.
-In article 4, the text states:
+The EU GDPR definition of personal data leaves little room for interpretation too.
+In Article 4, the text states:

 ‘personal data’ means any information relating to an identified or identifiable natural person (‘data subject’); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural

-The definition is clear: if you deal with personal data of a data subject, the general rule is that the GDPR applies.
+The GDPR definition is clear: if you deal with personal data of a data subject, the general rule is that the GDPR applies.
+However, there is a lot hiding under this seemingly simple definition as we’ll see.

 On the other hand, there are several exceptions regarding personal data in areas such as public health and scientific research, so it’s important to understand the impact of the GDPR for your industry.
 This is again an argument to prepare in time and understand how it impacts your individual organization and activities.